How to prepare for a board meeting

 Send questions and requests for additional information ahead of the meeting

-If you find something in the board pack that you feel requires additional information or clarification for you to make an informed and comfortable decision, send an email to the appropriate person (either the chair/president or CEO or equivalent) with your query and the type of information or clarification you would like to receive.
+If you find something in the board pack that you feel requires additional information or clarification for you to make an informed and comfortable decision, send an email to the appropriate person (either the board chair/president or CEO or equivalent) with your query and the type of information or clarification you would like to receive.
 It’s courteous to follow this process as it avoids questions having to be ‘taken on notice’ and followed up later, and it makes for efficient meetings with prompt decisions.

 Seek out additional information from other sources